-In this article, we’ll walk through the most common foods that can spike blood sugar or trigger inflammation — and offer smart, diabetes-friendly alternatives that support energy, balance, and long-term wellness.
+In this article, we’ll walk through the most common foods that can spike blood sugar or trigger inflammation — along with smart, diabetes-friendly alternatives that support energy, balance, and long-term wellness.
 Whether you’re newly diagnosed or looking to improve your current habits, these tips will help you eat with more confidence and clarity.

 Disclosure: This post contains affiliate links.
 If you make a purchase through these links, I may earn a small commission at no extra cost to you.
 I only recommend products I trust and believe are useful for readers.